SoftUni-Internal/interactive-content/EN/02-Dependency-Injection-and-Services/03-Services.md

 })

 export class AppComponent {
   constructor(private notifyService: NotifyService) {
     this.notifyService.notify("Our service is working!")
   }
 }
 ```

 At the top of our file, we import the `NotifyService` class.

-In the `@Component` decorator, we pass an array which contains our class, to the `providers` property.
+In the `@Component` decorator, we pass an array that contains our class, to the `providers` property.

 Then, we add `NotifyService` to the constructor of the `AppComponent` class as a parameter.